-It's a question asked more frequently than ever, as CBD formulas are popping up in spas, large retailers, coffee houses, online shops, and major pharmacies across the country.
+If you consume CBD oil or other CBD products, do you run the risk of ingesting THC?
+It's a question asked more frequently than ever since CBD is popping up in spas, large retailers, coffee houses, online shops, and major pharmacies across the country.

-- Full-spectrum contains CBD and all other cannabinoids and terpenes, including whatever amount of THC the plant may have produced.
+- Full-spectrum contains CBD and all the other cannabinoids and terpenes, including whatever amount of THC the plant may have produced.

-- Broad-spectrum contains CBD and terpenes, but has been processed to strip out any THC.
+- Broad-spectrum contains CBD and terpenes but has been processed to strip out any THC.

 In the earlier days of CBD product manufacturing, full-spectrum products were likely to contain higher levels of THC than 0.3%.
 But as the industry has matured, it's now possible to find full-spectrum hemp products with all of the cannabinoids and terpenes found in hemp but no more than 0.3% THC.
 Just be sure the label says full-spectrum hemp, not marijuana.